baileyjean/DateKeeper/README.md

 ***

 ## Description
+With our busy lives, it seems nearly impossible to keep the romance and excitement alive in a relationship--there's just so much information to track! **DateKeeper** is here to help!

 Relationships can be such a wonderful thing, but how do you keep track of dates you want to go on, dates you've been on, and all the beautiful attributes of your partner?
 What about gift ideas?
 I can't tell you how many times I've scrambled to find the perfect gift for my partner, and it always feels like I could've put more thought into it once the gift is given.
-Or the number of times
+Or the number of times I've come up with some AWESOME date idea that never gets implemented because I keep forgetting about it.

-With our busy lives, it seems nearly impossible to keep the romance and excitement alive in a relationship--there's just so much information to track! **DateKeeper** is here to help!
+**DateKeeper** removes all the frustration from this part of your romantic life, and makes it easy for you and your partner to enjoy each other.
+Let **DateKeeper** be the brains for your heart. <3

 ***
 ## Tech Used
 React Native | Expo | JavaScript (ES6) | HTML5 | CSS3